 A.ANTI-DISCRIMINATION LAWS IN RI: At School

 Discrimination against students on the basis of their gender identity is illegal under federal and state laws.
 Schools cannot ignore or discount harassment you receive because of your gender identity or expression; they have a legal responsibility to respond to such claims.
-Additionally, all RI public school districts are required to have specific policies in place to protect the rights of transgender and gender non-conforming students.
-Specifically, the policies must be consistent with state and national best practices, and address, at a minimum, such issues as: confidentiality and privacy, discipline and exclusion, staff training, access to school facilities, participation in school programs, dress codes, and official school records and use of preferred names and pronouns.
+Additionally, all RI public school districts are required to have specific policies in place to protect the rights of transgender and nonbinary students.
+In particular, the policies must be consistent with state and national best practices, and address, at a minimum, such issues as: confidentiality and privacy, discipline and exclusion, staff training, access to school facilities, participation in school programs, dress codes, and official school records and use of preferred names and pronouns.

 CHANGING YOUR INFO IN RI: Changing Your Name

 A.CHANGING YOUR INFO IN RI: Changing Your Name